Classiks/wellbeing-ai/README.md

 ### Analysis
 This data was fed into an autoencoder (Wang, 2014) aiming to reduce dimensionality to enable clustering.<br />
-For that, an data dimensionality was reduced to two dimensions (<i>encoded layer</i>).
+Data dimensionality was reduced to two dimensions (<i>encoded layer</i>).
 The model structure is provided in Figure 1.
 The model was fit on the full dataset (train-test-split; no validation data), as a best posisble explanation for data structure was the goal, not a generalizable model.

 #### Figure 1
 ![model structure](./images/model_structure.png)